15 Things Your Health Insurance Company Doesn’t Want You to Know

 This shouldn’t come as much of a surprise, but insurance companies really, really don’t like to spend money.
 As a result, patients are often denied their request for costly diagnostic tests like colonoscopies and CT scans.

-It may sound a little backwards, but it really is up to you to sell your symptoms.
+It may sound a little backward, but it really is up to you to sell your symptoms.
 Prepare a list, write down specific real-life examples and be ready for when your doctor asks “why?”
 It may save you and your wallet a whole lot of trouble.

 More Than What You Bargained For